Roozbeh Farahanipour: Awards and recognition

 Farahanipour was awarded with the 2014 and 2015 California Hero Honoree award consecutively.
 He was also given the special congressional recognition on his installation as the President of the West L.A Chamber of Commerce.
 His story was recorded into the American Folklife Center at the Library of Congress which is also part of the StoryCorps.
+In 2017, Farahanipour was among the honorees of the Mental Health Heroes Award presented by The Chicago School of Professional Psychology, a nonprofit graduate institution in the United States specializing in psychology and related behavioral sciences.
+The award recognizes community leaders and advocates who contributed to mental health awareness, stigma reduction, and access to services.